Here are some of the more common questions that are often asked about my counselling service.

 What happens in the first session?

 It’s completely expected to feel nervous before your first therapy session.
-You might not know where to begin, or you may already have a clear idea of what you’d like to talk about.
-However you arrive, I’ll meet you with warmth, acceptance, and respect—without judgment or pressure.
+You might not know where to begin.
+Or you may already have a clear idea of what you’d like to talk about.
+However you arrive, I’ll meet you with warmth, acceptance and respect—without judgment or pressure.

 During this first counselling session, we’ll begin to get to know each other.
 I’ll listen to whatever you feel ready to share and we’ll explore what’s brought you to therapy.
 You might find it helpful to reflect on: